IMQS/httpbridge/README.md

 * From the "go" directory, run env(.bat/sh)
 * go test httpbridge

-The Go test suite automatically compiles the C++ backend tester, and launches it.
+The Go test suite automatically compiles the C++ backend tester (using CL or GCC), and launches it.

 If you need to debug the C++ code, that is normally launched by the Go test suite, then you can launch the C++ server from a C++ debugger, and then pass the "external_backend" flag to the Go test suite so that it doesn't try to launch the C++ server itself.
 For example: `go test httpbridge -external_backend`

 To raise the logging level of the Go server, alter it inside restart() in cpp_test.go

+I'm still experimenting with integrating valgrind into the test suite.
+For right now, you can get some example output by running the tests like this:
+* go test httpbridge -v -valgrind -run Thread

+For more details on testing, see testing.md

 ## How to write C++ code that uses httpbridge
 httpbridge forces upon you an event-driven model.
 The events that you wait for are HTTP frames.
 One or more